sameersbn/docker-apt-cacher-ng/README.md

 - Send a Pull Request with your awesome new features and bug fixes
 - Help new users with [Issues](https://github.com/sameersbn/docker-apt-cacher-ng/issues) they may encounter
 - Support the development of this image with a [donation](http://www.damagehead.com/donate/)

+## Issues

+Before reporting your issue please try updating the Docker version on your Docker host and check if it resolves the issue.
+Refer to the Docker [installation guide](https://docs.docker.com/installation) which provides installation instructions for all supported platforms and distributions.

+SELinux users should try disabling SELinux using the command `setenforce 0` to see if it resolves the issue.

+If the above recommendations do not help then [report your issue](https://github.com/sameersbn/docker-apt-cacher-ng/issues/new) with the following additional information:

+- The host distribution and release version.
+- Output of the `docker version` command
+- Output of the `docker info` command
+- The `docker run` command you used to run the image (you may mask out the sensitive bits).

 # Getting started